arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 data into edge collections will have the document collections linked in edges (*_from* and *_to* attributes) loaded.

-To restrict reloading to specific views, there is is the *--view* option.
+To restrict reloading to specific views, there is the *--view* option.
 Should you specify the *--collection* parameter views will not be restored _unless_ you explicitly specify them via the *--view* option.